Limited Resources: Circumstances Fall Short¶

 9 But He said to me, “My grace is sufficient for you, for My power is perfected in weakness.”
 Therefore I will boast all the more gladly in my weaknesses, so that the power of Christ may rest on me.
 10 That is why, for the sake of Christ, I delight in weaknesses, in insults, in hardships, in persecutions, in difficulties.
 For when I am weak, then I am strong.

-When Paul sought relief from his thorn, what profound declaration did the Lord make about His grace and power (v.9)?
+When Paul sought relief, what declaration did the Lord make about His grace and power (v.9)?

 What does it mean for God's grace to be sufficient, and how does this contrast with our natural human desire for the removal of our weaknesses or difficulties?